dvbb/compute-dotnet-manage-user-assigned-msi-enabled-virtual-machine/README.md

 - csharp
 products:
 - azure
-services: Compute
+extensions:
-platforms: dotnet
+- services: Compute
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing a virtual machine with User Assigned MSI using C# #

  Azure Compute sample for managing virtual machines -
   - Create a Resource Group and User Assigned MSI with CONTRIBUTOR access to the resource group
   - Create a Linux VM and associate it with User Assigned MSI
       - Install Java8, Maven3 and GIT on the VM using Azure Custom Script Extension
   - Run Java application in the MSI enabled Linux VM which uses MSI credentials to manage Azure resource
   - Retrieve the Virtual machine created from the MSI enabled Linux VM.

 ## Running this Sample ##